-There are three matters scheduled for a vote: (i) the election of five (5) directors to serve until the 2025 Annual Meeting of stockholders, (ii) the ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the year ending December 31, 2024, and (iii) the advisory vote on executive compensation.
+There are six matters scheduled for a vote: (i) the election of five (5) directors to serve until the 2026 Annual Meeting of stockholders, (ii) the ratification of the selection of Freed Maxick P.C. as our independent registered public accounting firm for the year ending December 31, 2025, (iii) the advisory vote on executive compensation, (iv) the advisory vote on the frequency of future advisory votes on executive compensation, (v) approval of an amendment to our certificate of incorporation to increase our authorized shares of common stock to 200,000,000, and (vi) approval of the grant of 594,056 new RSUs to executive officer and other employees of the Company and the cancellation of the prior March 17, 2021 LTIP.
 Our Board of Directors does not intend to bring any other matters before the Meeting and is not aware of anyone else who will submit any other matters for which a vote will be required.
 However, if any other matters properly come before the Annual Meeting, the people named on the proxy card, or their substitutes, will be authorized to vote on those matters in their own judgment.